Table Of Contents

 2. Azure Hybrid Benefit pricing

-The cost of running Windows instances on AWS can be up to 5X more expensive than using your existing Windows SQL Server and SQL licenses with Azure.
+Running Windows instances on AWS can be up to 5X more expensive than using your existing Windows SQL Server and SQL licenses with Azure.
 The reason is that you have to purchase Windows licenses separately when using AWS.

 This discounting model is also available for SUSE Linux and RedHat subscriptions.

-3. Azure Reserved VMs pricing
+3. Azure Reserved VM pricing

 4. Azure Spot VMs pricing